 Very often children with (high) intelligence don’t achieve because of their behaviour.

 “Parents who come to me often say (because intelligence seems to be defined by achievement) that they don’t experience their child as being intelligent, or that they doubt the child’s intelligence.
 Also, people are often uncomfortable with talking about intelligence.”
 Simone explains: “The latest research confirms that intelligence is not fixed.
-It is like a muscle; if you don’t exercise your brain will lose its abilities.”
+It is like a muscle; if you don’t exercise it, your brain will lose its abilities.”

 Our view is that we don’t think intelligence is the most important thing.
 It’s not the main feature enabling success in life.
 It takes much more than just intelligence for that, e.g. creativity, practical abilities, passion and perseverance.

-PowerWood’s aim is supporting people/ families to improve their effective and constructive communication, to pursue their passions and dreams by helping them to improve their ability to regulate their own emotional reactions with help of the Multilevel Emotion Regulation Theory (MERT) developed by Simone de Hoogh, the founder of PowerWood.
+PowerWood’s aim is supporting people/ families to improve their effective and constructive communication, to pursue their passions and dreams by helping them improve their ability to regulate their own emotional reactions with help of the Multilevel Emotion Regulation Theory (MERT) developed by Simone de Hoogh, the founder of PowerWood.

 PowerWood enables children, teenagers, young adults, adults, parents and families from all cultures to ‘meet’ others facing similar challenges.

 PowerWood likes to provide all these opportunities with the goal of producing lifelong learners who are well-educated, self-confident, content and positively contributing members of society.